Scientific actions

 Numerous drug residues, pesticides and industrial products are present in the waters of Lake Geneva, sediments and fish.
 The environmental risk of impregnation of these compartments by micropollutants needs to be assessed more precisely.

-CIPEL will take advantage of advances in several areas (chemical, ecotoxicological and bioindication analysis) to better interpret existing chemical data or data that will be acquired during future analysis campaigns, and to better assess the trajectory of the ecological status of the lake and its tributaries.
+CIPEL will take advantage of the advances made in several fields (chemical, ecotoxicological and bioindication analysis) to better interpret existing chemical data or data acquired during future analysis campaigns, and to better assess the trajectory of the ecological status of the lake and its tributaries.

-ORGANIZATION OF A JOINT ANNUAL MEETING BETWEEN THE CIPEL AND THE INTERNATIONAL COMMISSION IN CHARGE OF THE FISH MANAGEMENT PLAN FOR AMATEUR AND PROFESSIONAL FISHERMEN
+ORGANIZATION OF A JOINT ANNUAL MEETING BETWEEN CIPEL AND THE INTERNATIONAL COMMISSION IN CHARGE OF THE FISH MANAGEMENT PLAN FOR AMATEUR AND PROFESSIONAL ANGLERS

-Fishing in Lake Geneva is an emblematic ecosystem service of the lake and is an important issue on the societal, economic and patrimonial levels.
-Catches are dependent on the ecological state of the lake ecosystem and its evolution, exploitation levels and regulations.
+Fishing in Lake Geneva is an emblematic ecosystem service for the lake, and an important social, economic and heritage issue.
+Catches depend on the ecological state of the lake ecosystem and its evolution, as well as on exploitation levels and regulations.

-The objective of an annual meeting is to share the knowledge about the lake and the quality objectives to be reached so that the fishermen can take note of this information but also share their own perception of the lake with the scientists of the CIPEL.
+The aim of an annual meeting is to share knowledge about the lake and the quality objectives to be achieved, so that anglers can take note of this information and also share their own perception of the lake with CIPEL scientists.

 Thermal use

-ASSESS THE IMPACTS AND LIMITS OF THERMAL USES OF SURFACE WATER BODIES IN THE LEMAN WATERSHED, IN THE CONTEXT OF CLIMATE CHANGE
+ASSESSING THE IMPACTS AND LIMITS OF THERMAL USES OF SURFACE WATER BODIES IN THE LÉMAN WATERSHED, IN THE CONTEXT OF CLIMATE CHANGE

 The need to reduce our use of fossil fuels has given rise to projects based on the thermal exploitation of the waters of Lake Geneva.
-These projects have positive effects in terms of energy transition, but they can also generate undesirable effects for the lake.
+These projects have positive effects in terms of energy transition, but they can also have undesirable effects on the lake.

-The evaluation of the potential impacts and limits of these projects will lead the CIPEL to examine the applicable regulatory requirements and their capacity to manage the possible undesirable effects, in order to propose a strategy in this matter and to issue, if necessary, an adapted recommendation.
+Assessment of the potential impacts and limits of these projects will lead CIPEL to examine the applicable regulatory requirements and their ability to manage any undesirable effects, in order to propose a strategy in this area and issue an appropriate recommendation if necessary.

 Phosphorus